Skip to main content

 }

-Explorer Backend API
+Legacy Explorer Backend API

-It's come to our attention that, due to various shortfalls in the node API as outlined here, some third party applications have chosen to instead read data from the explorer backend API.
-Please be aware that this is not currently a supported method of reading Spacemesh data.
-The explorer backend is used to power the official Spacemesh explorer but, unlike the official node API, we make no guarantees about its availability, correctness, or completeness.
-For example, it currently filters out multisig transactions entirely, and we've found previous inconsistencies between this and the official API.
-This API also does not support reorgs.
-Furthermore this API is likely to change in future without notice.
+The explorer backend is used to power the official Spacemesh explorer.
+However, unlike the official node API, we make no guarantees about its availability, correctness, or completeness.
+For example, it currently filters out multisig transactions entirely and we have found previous inconsistencies between this and the official API.
+This API also does not support reorgs. and is likely to change in the future without notice.

-We strongly encourage developers to use only the official gRPC node API, as documented here, for reading canonical Spacemesh data.
+We strongly encourage developers to only use the official gRPC node API, as documented here, for reading canonical Spacemesh data.

 Accounts

-• Multisig: a Wallet controlled by multiple keys
+• Multisig: A wallet controlled by multiple keys.

-• Vault: a special account, hardcoded at genesis, with a balance that vests over time
+• Vault: A special account, hardcoded at genesis, with a balance that vests over time.

-• Wallet: a standard wallet controlled by a single keypair
+• Wallet: A standard, wallet controlled by a single key pair.

-Most applications only need to concern themselves with Wallet and Multisig accounts; the other two can be safely ignored.
+Most applications only need to concern themselves with Wallet and Multisig accounts.
+The other two can be safely ignored.

 Address Generation

 Account addresses are 24 bytes long, typically expressed as a bech32 string starting with the sm1 HRP for mainnet and stest1 for testnet.
 An account address is computed as the Blake3 hash of the concatenation of the SCALE-encoded account template address and the SCALE-encoded args required to spawn the account (otherwise known as the immutable state).
-In other words, in case of a simple, single-sig Wallet:

 args := WalletTemplate.SpawnArguments{key}